-The investee companies in which the Fund invests will follow good governance practices and are rated for governance aspects using the Investment Manager's ESG Observatory score.
+The investee companies are rated for governance aspects using the Investment Manager's ESG Observatory score.
 Common governance indicators include sound management structures, such as board independence and diversity, employee ownership, remuneration of staff, tax compliance, rights of minority shareholders, executive remuneration, and audit and accounting oversight.
 These governance indicators are a major component of the Investment Manager's ESG Observatory score.

 The Fund further intends to ensure good governance of the investee companies via active engagement.
 All engagements directly conducted by the Investment Manager are recorded in the Investment Manager's Observatory database.
-The governance ratings and practices are monitored on an ongoing basis to ensure that the Fund only holds investee companies that follow good governance practices.